Posts Tagged ‘Maybach 3’

 The tension on the faces of his team is palpable as Jones fires up the engine after the monumental job in rebuilding it onernight.
 10.30AM Sunday January 9 1954, Shorter Bros workshop in Auckland.
 Team is Don Busche, Dean in tie!, Bib Stillwell and Jack Joyce (Malcolm Preston)

-Stan was said to be hard on his cars, but he also had poor luck- everything finally came together for Jones and Maybach with a win in the first NZGP at Ardmore in 1954.
+Stan was said to be hard on his cars, but he also had poor luck.
+Everything finally came together for Jones and Maybach with a win in the first NZGP at Ardmore in 1954.

-He beat a class field which included Ken Wharton in the BRM P15 V16, Peter Whitehead’s Ferrari 125, Horace Gould and Jack Brabham in Cooper Bristols and Lex Davison and Tony Gaze, both driving HWM’s.
+He beat a class field which included Ken Wharton in the BRM P15 V16, Peter Whitehead’s Ferrari 125, Horace Gould and Jack Brabham in Cooper Bristols and Lex Davison and Tony Gaze, both driving HWMs.

 stan nz

 The spoils of victory for Jones, winner of the 1954 NZGP.
-Close up shot showing the quality of fabrication and build of the car .
-‘Maybach 1’ in its ultimate form (KE Niven & Co)
+Close up shot showing the quality of fabrication and build of the car.
+Maybach 1 in its ultimate form (KE Niven & Co)

 Maybach 2…

-When they returned from NZ the team began work on a new monoposto, the chassis was similar in layout to Maybach 1 but adapted for the narrower and lower body.
+When they returned from NZ the team began work on a new monoposto.

-The rear axle was of ‘speedway type’ which allowed a lower propshaft and the easier change of gear ratios.
+The chassis was similar in layout to Maybach 1 but adapted for the narrower and lower body.
+The rear axle was of ‘speedway type’ which allowed a lower propshaft and the easier changing of gear ratios.
 Front suspension used Chev upper control arms.
 The new rear axle was attached to quarter elliptic springs but with revised control arms, a Panhard rod with Monroe Wylie tubular shocks used.
 Les Tepper built the chassis, Brian Burnett and Bob Baker the body.
+Great attention was paid to reducing weight, aluminium was used for the body, as a consequence the cars’ weight was reduced from 19.5 to 16cwt.

 The engine was rebuilt with a capacity increase to 4250cc by increasing the bore to 91mm.
 Power was 257bhp @ 5200rpm and torque 288lb ft @ 3000rpm.
 The compression ratio was 11:1 and the 110 octane fuel was an intoxicating brew of 60% methanol, 20% benzol and 20% av-gas.
 The fuel tank fabricated by Burnett held 25 gallons.

 The same brakes were used with the addition of air scoops to the front backing plates and a dual master cylinder supplied by Repco subsidiary, Patons Brakes.
+Peugeot rack and pinion steering replaced the earlier Jeep cam and roller setup.

 stan 2

-Jones victorious Maybach 2 in the Victorian Trophy at Fishermans Bend, an airfield circuit in Melbournes’ inner industrial west.
-March 1954.
-(VHRR Archive)
+Jones victorious Maybach 2 in the Victorian Trophy at Fishermans Bend, an airfield circuit in Melbourne’s inner industrial west.
+March 1954 (VHRR Archive)

-Further preparation for the AGP was the ‘Bathurst 100’ at Easter.
+Further preparation for the AGP was the Bathurst 100 at Easter.

-18,000 spectators attended the event, one of the ‘most successful meetings ever stage at the circuit’ according to ‘The Sydney Morning Herald’.
+18,000 spectators attended the event, one of the ‘most successful meetings ever stage at the circuit’ according to The Sydney Morning Herald.
 Jones won a preliminary race on the Saturday but broke the gearbox in a handicap event late in the day.
 W Clark’s HRG won the handicap ‘100’ from Brabham’s Cooper Bristol and Stan.
 Jones won a 3 lap scratch race in the morning during which Maybach was timed at 132.6 mph over the flying quarter-mile.
 Not a bad reward for the mechanic who drove back to Melbourne overnight to collect a spare ‘box!

-Maybach 2 was also raced at Altona twice and again at Fishermans Bend in October in the lead up to the AGP, achieving success in the first of the two Altona meetings in May.
+Maybach 2 was also raced at Altona twice, and again at Fishermans Bend in October in the lead up to the AGP, achieving success in the first of the two Altona meetings in May.
 He lost to Brabham’s Cooper T23 Bristol in the handicap at Altona in June and had gearbox failure at Fishermans Bend in October.

-Demonstrating his versatility as a driver, Stan competed in the 1954 Redex Round Australia Trial in the Repco ‘prepped Holden FJ navigated by CAMS co-founder Don Thomson, finishing equal fifth.
+Demonstrating his versatility as a driver, Stan competed in the 1954 Redex Round Australia Trial in the Repco ‘prepped Holden FJ navigated by CAMS co-founder, Don Thomson, finishing equal fifth.

-He also continued to compete in the Cooper with at least three wins on the circuits and again success in the hills, including lowering the Rob Roy record which had stood for 3 years.
+He also continued to compete in the Cooper with at least three wins on the circuits and again success in the hills, including lowering the Rob Roy record which had stood for three years.

 1954 AGP…